nothingismagick/quasar-starter-ssr-pwa-jest-cypress/README.md

 ```

 ## Get to work
 There are a number of scripts available in the `/package.json` file that should make your life a little easier when working.
-Of course normal CLI commands like `quasar dev` will still work, but using this approach is a good practice to get into - especially if you plan to use a CI pipeline.
+Of course normal CLI commands like `quasar dev` will still work, but power users of quasar swear by script invocation - especially if you plan to use a CI pipeline.

+## Backend
+We will maintain a number of branches in this repository that  allow you to choose the backend that you prefer:
+- GraphQL with Prisma and Apollo (Working on `graphql-prisma` branch)
+- Firebase (Coming Soon)
+- hypertable (Help Wanted)
+- pouchdb (Help Wanted)

 ## Developing
-To make an ssr version of this starter with hot-reloading webpack at
+To make an ssr version of this starter with hot-reloading webpack at `localhost:8000`, do this:
-> `localhost:8000`
 ```bash
 $ yarn dev:ssr
 ```